ragalayaswara/jflexrepo/README.md

 IfThenElseClause.java- The class which parses if else conditions and also updates the LV entry and exit in front and rear of the if else block.

+my_cup.cup- Contains the grammar for the language my_jflex.flex-Contains the lexical symbols for the grammar sym.java and parser.java- these files are generated from the cup and flex files and used to generate the abstract syntax tree